dbrownidau/constitution/new_constitution.md

 ## 16. Elections

 16.1.
-Executive Committee members must be elected yearly
+Officers of the Association shall be elected yearly

 16.2.
 Ordinary members of the association must be given an opportunity of at least 14 days to nominate themselves or another ordinary member for an executive committee role